 10 THINGS TO DO IN BIG SUR

 Road trippers take quick selfies on cliff sides and snap photos out the car window.
-But there is much more to do in Big Sur than just pass through on your way north or south.
+But there is much more to do in beautiful Big Sur than just pass through on your way north or south along the Central California coast.
 Here are a few of our favorite places to pull over or stop for a day, weekend or maybe forever!
 We’ve also tied in a bit of history, literary and film connections to our favorite places.
 Let’s go explore!

 1. WATERFALL OVERLOOK AT JULIA PFEIFFER BURNS STATE PARK